wsDev0/boswarm-prototype-game/README.md

 # BOSWARM
 A small breakout-like game prototype I made in my freshman year of highschool (2021-2022).
-As you can see, I have decided to Immortalize it on github, because why not?
+As you can see, I have decided to archive it on github, because why not?

 ![Boswarm screenshot](https://github.com/wsDev0/boswarm-prototype-game/blob/main/Screenshot_20221030_192226.png?raw=true)